sobotka/olive/.github/ISSUE_TEMPLATE/00-olive_unsupported.md

 ---
-name: Unsupported Olive 0.1.X Version
+name: Unsupported Olive 0.1.x Version ⛔
-about: Reports for Olive 0.1.X are unsupported.
+about: Reports for Olive 0.1.x are unsupported.
 Do not post them.
-title: "[GARBAGE]"
+title: "[GARBAGE] "
-labels: "GARBAGE"
+labels: GARBAGE
-assignees: ''

 ---

-# Not Supporting Olive 0.1.X In Any Way
+# Not Supporting Olive 0.1.x In Any Way

 Please do not post any issue regarding Olive 0.1.X.
 Submitting to this issue template may result in a permanent ban from this issue tracker.

-**All reports regarding Olive 0.1.X will be closed immediately.**
+**All reports regarding Olive 0.1.x will be closed immediately.**